Mrsoulmaker/BlueTeam-Learning-Series/README.md

 ---

+## Project list

+* Install Splunk Enterprise as the SIEM server

+* Configure Universal Forwarder on Linux and Windows clients

+* Forward logs from both systems to the Splunk server

+* Verify log collection by generating and searching test logs

+* Build the foundation for centralized log monitoring

+---

 ## **Key Features**

 - **Centralized Log Collection:** Collects logs from multiple machines (Linux and Windows) into one Splunk server.